 We have tested Spectrum 700 series glazes the most.
 On the left is Spectrum 748 fire engine red cone 04 glaze (three coats) on a thrown piece.
 On the right is Amaco V-388 underglaze covered with Spectrum 700 transparent (3 coats each) on a slip cast piece.
 Both Snow mugs were glaze fired to cone 05 and bisque fired to cone 04.

 Snow is highly plastic yet drying performance is excellent (other plastic bodies we made require much more care.
+It is more fragile in the dry state than other coays.
 Snow is good as-is for hand-building and sculpture but can tolerate sand or grog additions (e.g. 10%) for making large sculptural pieces.